czottmann/render-claude-context/README.md

 Other agentic tools, like **Gemini CLI** or **opencode**, work mostly the same way, but their expected file names are different (`GEMINI.md`, `AGENTS.md` etc.), and their home folder is not `~/.claude/`.
 Sure, I can make them read my `CLAUDE.md` files by adding that name to their settings (see [Gemini's docs about `contextFileName`](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/configuration.md#available-settings-in-settingsjson) or [opencode's docs on `instructions`](https://opencode.ai/docs/config/#instructions)), but that helps only partially – because these tools differ in one big way:

-They all read their rules in a different way.
+They all read rule files in different ways.

 For example, both Claude Code and Gemini can `@`-import other files, meaning they will replace `@./some/file.md` directives in their context file with the contents of the referenced file.
 But while Claude Code will happily import files from anywhere on your device, Gemini **only** allows files in the current directory.
 And opencode works in a different way still.